jonwashburn/riemann-recognition-geometry-up/REMAINING_WORK.md

   `cofactorEbox_poisson` (compatible with the older project-level `cofactor_green_identity_axiom_statement`, but designed to be replaced by a faithful Green pairing proof).
-- `CofactorBMOInheritance.lean`: packages the missing “BMO inheritance” bridge (logAbsXi → cofactorLogAbs) as an explicit target interface, so the Port contradiction can be driven from `OscillationTarget` rather than assuming cofactor BMO separately.
+- `CofactorBMOInheritance.lean`: packages the missing “BMO inheritance” bridge (logAbsXi → cofactorLogAbs) as an explicit target interface. **Update**: with the corrected Port cofactor boundary-modulus model (`cofactorLogAbs ρ = logAbsXi`), this inheritance is now definitionally trivial (`cofactorBMOInheritance_trivial`), and the Port contradiction has convenience wrappers that take only `OscillationTarget`.
+- `MainNoRGAssumptions.lean`: Port analogues of the RG “main” theorems without `RGAssumptions`.
+  **Update**: now also has “trivial inheritance” convenience wrappers (no explicit `CofactorBMOInheritance` argument).
 - `LocalZeroFree.lean`: mirrors the RG band-interior “no zeros” step (`local_zero_free` / `no_interior_zeros`) but
   removes the `RGAssumptions` parameter by routing through the Port centered contradiction + `CofactorBMOInheritance`.
 - `WedgeClosure.lean` / `SchurPinch.lean` (Port): alignment wrappers that re-export the existing Route 3
   boundary-wedge and Schur pinch interfaces via stable `Port/*` paths (matching the `reality` module shapes).
+- `Port.lean`: aggregator module so the whole Port surface can be compiled as one target (`lake build RiemannRecognitionGeometry.Port`).

 ---